Call for Papers: African women in the media

 Proposals are invited for a one-day symposium at Birmingham City University, on Thursday 27th July 2017

 The symposium aims to bring together academics in the field of media and communications concerned with media, diaspora, race, gender, and representation, with African women working in the media.

 The objectives are to engage in debates on issues affecting African women in the media, provide an opportunity for the exchange of ideas between academia and industry, and opportunities for networking.

-- What challenges do African women working in the British media face?
+- What challenges do African women working in the media face?

 - How are these challenges being addressed?
 How might they be?

-The symposium is timely in Brexit Britain, and the rise of right-wing populist politics, particularly in relation to debates around the representation of race and immigration in the news.
+The symposium is timely in the rise of right-wing populist politics, particularly in relation to debates around the representation of race and immigration in the news.

 Several studies have demonstrated a lack of gender equality and diversity in the journalism industry in the UK.
 The IWMF’s Global Report of the Status of Women in News Media (2011:13) found that although female journalists made up 45% of the UK’s news media industry, “women face a glass ceiling that seems fixed at the junior professional level”.
 A 2016 report by City University London also found that only 0.2% of journalists in the UK are black.